You are currently viewing How Cooking Oil ATM Works (A detailed guide)

 2. Switching ON the Machine

-To get started, the cooking oil ATM machine is equipped with a simple ON/OFF button that activates the controller, which is essentially a PLC (Programmable Logic Controller) or a mini computer.
+To start the machine, the user presses a simple ON/OFF button that activates the controller, which is essentially a PLC (Programmable Logic Controller) or a mini computer.
 This controller is the brain of the operation, ensuring that all functions run smoothly.
 It indicates ‘Welcome Oil ATM’ on the screen display.

 3. Pricing and Dispensing

 Setting the price per litre of cooking oil is straightforward.
 The machine comes with a manual and shop owners can easily follow instructions provided by Peupe Technologies, the company behind these ATMs, to set a unit price that ensures profitability.
-This price can be adjusted at any time, giving owners the flexibility to respond to market changes.
+This flexibility enables business owners to update prices based on market conditions.

 4. Making a Sale on the Machine